Epidural block - pregnancy

 - To avoid this, you will receive fluids through an intravenous (IV) line to help keep your blood pressure stable.

-- If your blood pressure shows a drop, you also may need to lie on your side to keep the blood moving throughout your body.
+- If your blood pressure shows a drop, you may need to lie on your side to keep the blood moving throughout your body.

 An epidural block may change or alter labor and delivery.